 Duration: 3–6 h

 Procainamide is indicated for life-threatening ventricular arrhythmias and supraventricular arrhythmias.
-Although it can be used to treat supraventricular tachycardia, the proarrhythmic nature of this agent ...
+Although it can be used to treat supraventricular tachycardia, the proarrhythmic nature of ...